 Each day several restaurants located in Furnas village send their stews to be cooked in the Caldeiras.
-The two most noteworthy are Tony’s and the restaurant at Terra Nostra Garden Hotel, the later will give you complimentary access to Terra Nostra park and the thermal pool.
+The two most noteworthy are Tony’s and the restaurant at Terra Nostra Garden Hotel.
+Eating at Terra Nostra Garden Hotel also gets you complimentary access to Terra Nostra park and the thermal pool.

 Head to the main village and see how the locals live alongside thirty springs and geysers each with different temperatures and chemical compositions.
 These range from warm iron-rich streams to mineral-rich warm and cold water.
 The air here is literally filled with sulphur.

 Owing to a population of several thousand people who live within and around its caldera, Furnas is considered one of the most dangerous volcanoes in the archipelago.
 The first recorded eruption occurred in 1440, just after early settlers started populating the coasts of São Miguel.